neemiasbsilva/datascience-portfolio/README.md

 ## Context

-Hello guys, welcome to my Data Science Portfolio.
-I include some knowledges I earn in my journey.
-I'll include some case study, papers, and code.
+Welcome to my Data Science Portfolio.
+Here, I showcase the insights and skills I have acquired throughout my journey in the field.
+You’ll find a collection of case studies, research papers, and code that illustrate my work and expertise.

-**Note**: This repository was created recently and I upgrade as soon as I can.
+Note: I regularly update this repository with new projects and links to additional repositories for more complex projects that exceed the scope of this one.
+Stay tuned for more exciting updates!

 ## Table of Contents